Alexey-Pereverzev/training_app/README.md

 - Credentials (username/password) are generated dynamically and stored in DB.
 - Usernames are generated with duplicates prevented.
 - Jwt tokens are generated used RSA-encryption.
 - Blacklisted tokens are stored in Redis.
-Redis is cleaned up of expired tokens on the application startup
+Redis is cleaned up of expired tokens on the application startup.
 - Passwords and other sensitive data are **never** logged; only usernames, IDs, or non-confidential fields appear in logs.
 - 100% test coverage of services and utils.